Skip to content

 Disulfiram is a medication used to treat alcohol addiction by causing unpleasant reactions when an individual consumes alcohol.
 It works by inhibiting the activity of an enzyme called aldehyde dehydrogenase, which breaks down alcohol in the body.

-When an individual taking Disulfiram consumes alcohol, acetaldehyde, a toxic substance, accumulates in their blood, causing a range of unpleasant symptoms such as flushing, sweating, nausea, vomiting, headache, and chest pain.
+When an individual taking Disulfiram consumes alcohol, acetaldehyde, a toxic substance, accumulates in their blood, causing unpleasant symptoms such as flushing, sweating, nausea, vomiting, headache, and chest pain.
 These symptoms can be severe and act as a deterrent to drinking alcohol.

 Disulfiram can be an effective treatment option for individuals with alcohol addiction who are motivated to quit drinking.
 It is not a cure for alcohol addiction but can be part of a comprehensive treatment plan that includes behavioral therapies, counseling, and support groups.